OldRacingCars.com

 8. Lola T142 [SL142/42] (Derrick Williams): See full history: Lola T142 SL142/42.

 9. Brabham BT10 [IC-6-64] (Wayne Murdoch): Having driven a late-season Brabham BT6 for Scuderia Veloce in 1964, Greg Cusack bought a new Brabham BT10 which carried the non-standard plate 'IC-6-64' and fitted it with a 1500cc Ford twin cam engine for ANF1½ in 1965.
 The car probably came via Brabham's Australian agent Alec Mildren Pty Ltd. Cusack retained this for the first few months of 1966 and then sold it to Don Macdonald for racing in New Zealand in 1967 and 1968.
 It then went to Wayne Murdoch for the 1968/69 season and he returned with the car for the 1970 Internationals but it was then described as a BT18.
 The car was then acquired by Frank Radisich, converted to Formula Ford spec and sold to Peter Mahoney who raced it from 1971 to 1973.
-It may then have been the car raced by Ron Duirs in the 1974/75 season.
+It may then have been the "BT18" raced by Ron Duirs in the 1973/74 and 1974/75 seasons.
 Then unknown until acquired by Richard Armstrong (New Zealand) as a rolling chassis in 1977, who planned to turn it into a hillclimb car with a Lotus-Ford twin-cam engine, but other commitments put paid to those plans.
 The car has remained in storage with Richard ever since, and, in 2017, his intention was to restore it to NZ National Formula specification.

 10. Begg FM2 [2] (Pierre Phillips): Built for 1969/70 season.
 Begg Engineering: raced by Pierre Phillips in the NZ Tasman rounds, then Graham McRae (who won a Gold Star race at Timaru) then Leo Leonard for last 1969/70 Gold Star race.
 Works for 1970/71 season.
 Then sold to Peter Hughes (Auckland, NZ) for 1971/72 season.
 According to Graham Vercoe's book 'Historic Racing Cars of New Zealand', Hughes' car "fell off a hoist, breaking the chassis".
 Vercoe adds that it was owned by Peter Kidd "for a time", and at the time of writing, 1991, it had been with Colin Thompson (Wanganui, NZ) "for many years".
 Subsequent history unknown.